wbelhomsi/global-agent/README.md

 ```

-This is useful if you need to conditionally bootstrap `global-agent`, e.g.
+This is useful if you need to conditionally bootstrap `global-agent-wbe`, e.g.

 ```js
 const { bootstrap } = require('global-agent-wbe');